JAYAMURUGANJ/JAYAMURUGANJ/README.md

 > A passionate self-taught flutter developer and a freelance software engineer from india.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build. <br> I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

 <!-- BLOG-POST-LIST:START -->
-- 💬 ask me about anything, i am happy to help
+- 💬 ask me about Flutter related problems, i am happy to help
 - 💼 any freelance work? do reach, [email](mailto:jamu03031996@gmail.com) :)
 <!-- BLOG-POST-LIST:END -->